jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_03_manage_teams_voice_environment.md

 We will now confirm the rule works with a real user

-1. You are still signed into CLIENT01 as “Lab User” from the previous task.
+1. Sign into CLIENT02 as “Isaiah Langer”, required.
+You may still be signed in from a previous task.

 2. From the desktop select and run Microsoft Teams client.

-3. You should still be signed in as Megan Bowen on the Teams Desktop client.
-If not, sign in using the credentials of Megan Bowen.
+3. You should still be signed in as Isaiah Longer on the Teams Desktop client.
+If not, sign in using the credentials of Isaiah.

 4. You will be prompted with **Stay signed into all your apps** select **No, sign in to this app only.**